WBhlietue/desktopS/README.md

 # In Mac:
 ## After clone then run InitRunner-Mac.sh file.
-It will automatical install and rebuild depencities
+It will automatical install and rebuild dependencies

 ``` bash
 cd desktopS